Contributed By Cabinet Bouchara

-There is a legal obligation to start proceedings on the merits subsequent to obtaining a court order to seize counterfeiting goods.
-This action on the merits must be introduced at the latest within 20 working days, or within 31 calendar days, following the seizing operations, whichever one of these two periods is longer, otherwise the court order authorising the seizure will become null.
+There is a legal obligation to start proceedings on the merits subsequent to obtaining a court order to seize counterfeit goods.
+This action on the merits must be introduced at the latest within 20 working days, or within 31 calendar days, following the seizure operations, whichever one of these two periods is longer, otherwise the court order authorising the seizure will become null.

 There is no obligation to start legal proceedings on the merits in other cases.

-Experts may be called upon by both the parties and the courts themselves, particularly when complex and/or particular works are involved.
+Experts may be called upon by both the parties and the court itself, particularly when complex and/or particular works are involved.

 According to Article L332-3 of the Intellectual Property Code, bailiffs may be assisted by experts during the counterfeit seizure proceedings of software, but the presence of such experts is not mandatory.

-French law provides for a national procedure of customs detention of goods in the context of counterfeiting and parallel imports as a complement to EU Regulation No. 608/2013 of June 12th, 2013.
+French law provides for a national procedure of customs detention of goods in the context of counterfeits and parallel imports, complementary to EU Regulation No 608/2013 of June 12, 2013.

-Customs seizure may be carried out all across the French territories and not only at the borders when the customs declaration is made and applies to goods originating from non-EU countries.
+Customs seizure may be carried out all across French territory and not only at the borders when the customs declaration is made and applies to goods originating from non-EU countries.

-The right holder must make a formal request for customs detention, and he or she has to file evidence of his or her rights.
-The right holder then has ten days to file an action before a French court so that the detention could be maintained for an indefinite duration.
+The right-holder must make a formal request for customs detention, and they have to file evidence of their rights.
+The right-holder then has ten days to file an action before a French court so that the detention can be maintained for an indefinite duration.

 Seized goods can also be destroyed by customs authorities.

-Civil and criminal sanctions (fine, imprisonment) are available in the case of copyright infringement, depending on the type of action brought by the right holder.
-Civil sanctions have the purpose of putting an end to the infringement, usually by the means of different injunctions, as well as the reparation of the damages caused by the infringement.
+Civil and criminal sanctions (fine, imprisonment) are available in the case of copyright infringement, depending on the type of action brought by the right-holder.
+Civil sanctions have the purpose of putting an end to the infringement, usually by means of different injunctions, as well as reparation of the damages caused by the infringement.
 It is to be noted that no punitive damages are available under French law.

 Copyright infringement can constitute a criminal offence enforced through criminal means, so criminal sanctions are also available.
-Right holders may either bring the alleged infringer directly before criminal court or intervene as a “civil party” in a criminal procedure brought before the court by a prosecutor.
-Nevertheless, right holders usually prefer civil proceedings due to the nature and specificities of intellectual property rights.
+Right-holders may either bring the alleged infringer directly before the criminal court or intervene as a “civil party” in a criminal procedure brought before the court by a prosecutor.
+However, right-holders usually prefer civil proceedings due to the nature and specificities of intellectual property rights.

-Also, in 2009 the French legislative body introduced administrative measures known as “graduated response” to make internet users more aware of copyright infringements.
-In fact, internet users responsible for alleged copyright infringement are first contacted by e-mail by an administrative authority (HADOPI) then by a registered mail to inform them that they are at risk of being fined up to EUR1,500 if they fail to stop infringing copyrights.
-However, the HADOPI does not pronounce any decisions – it transfers case files to French courts for that purpose.
+In 2009 the French legislative body introduced administrative measures known as a “graduated response” to make internet-users more aware of copyright infringements.
+In fact, internet-users responsible for alleged copyright infringement are first contacted by email by the anti-piracy administrative authority (HADOPI) then by registered mail to inform them that they are at risk of being fined up to EUR1,500 if they fail to stop infringing copyrights.
+However, HADOPI does not pronounce any decisions; it transfers case files to the French courts for that purpose.

 The appellate procedure for copyright proceedings is the same as the general appellate procedure before civil and/or criminal courts.